 Combine commands

 These are some methods for combining more than one command in Bash.
-Note that although the examples show only two commands strung together, you can continue adding semi-colons, pipes, ampersands, etc., to add more commands.
+Although the examples show only two commands strung together, you can continue adding semi-colons, pipes, ampersands, etc., to add more commands.

 command1 | command2 |